 If you love fall flavors, this homemade Gluten Free Pumpkin French Toast Casserole is a tried and true winner.
 It is topped with a sweet pecan praline topping that takes it over the top in flavor!
 This easy gluten free breakfast tastes like dessert, but it is healthy and makes a delicious breakfast!

-If you are looking for an easy breakfast, you will love this gluten free pumpkin French toast recipe.
-It can be meal prepped the day before, and it will feed a crowd.
-I add lots of yummy cinnamon and pumpkin pie flavors.
+If you want an easy breakfast, you will love this gluten free pumpkin French toast recipe.
+It can be meal prepped the day before and will feed a crowd.
+I added lots of yummy cinnamon and pumpkin pie flavors.

-If you are someone who loves breakfasts that taste like dessert, this is a must-make recipe!!
+If you love breakfasts that taste like dessert, this is a must-make recipe!!

 While you are visiting my blog, check out all of my delicious gluten free pumpkin recipes!